 No, not really.

-Spirulina also contains active B12 and so the active B12 and B12 analogues just cancel each other out.
+However, spirulina may also contain active B12, so the active B12 and the B12 analogues may just cancel each other out.

-If you are a vegan or vegetarian, that could mean having to supplement
+If you are a vegan or vegetarian, this could mean having to supplement

 with vitamin B12.
 Be sure to buy a safe B12 supplement and watch out for

 You want to only buy "pure" spirulina that's safe to consume that's not contaminated with heavy metals or cyanobacteria.

 Cyanobacteria (aka neurotoxin BMAA) are blue green photosynthetic microorganisms.

 And they can be growing alongside other blue green algaes and can make you sick.